Below are brief descriptions of the many clubs and organizations supported by SAVMA and corresponding contact information.

 Wildlife, Aquatic, Zoo Animal, and Exotic Medicine Organization (WAZE)

 W.A.Z.E.
 (Wildlife, Aquatics, Zoo, Exotics) is the largest student organization at the Tufts Cummings School of Veterinary Medicine.
 The goal of WAZE is to provide veterinary students with access to the most current information regarding the medicine and conservation of wildlife, aquatic, zoo and exotic species.
 These are species of increasing interest and concern in the veterinary community and can only be covered briefly in the Tufts curriculum.
 WAZE promotes education in these fields through a variety of lunchtime lectures, workshops, field trips and rounds throughout the year.
 Furthermore, WAZE offers continuing education credit to veterinary professionals.
-WAZE is sponsored in part by the Annelisa M Kilbourn Conservation Medicine Fund and Dr. Scholl’s Foundation.
+WAZE is sponsored in part by the Annelisa M Kilbourn Conservation Medicine Fund.

 Annually, the WAZE society holds a Fall Symposium, which brings in speakers from around the country to discuss current events and issues specific to the year’s topic.
 The Symposium is open to all members of the campus and community.